sysrepo/sysrepo/README.md

 - Dec 2015: working on the first milestone - internal infrastructure, get-config functionality

 ## Before install
-Install following libraries that sysrepo needs to
+Install following libraries that sysrepo depends on:

 ###CMocka
 (for unit-tests only)